Overview

 Risk factors for intussusception include:

-• Sex.
+• Sex assigned at birth.
 Intussusception more often affects boys.

 • Cystic fibrosis.